feklistoff/ml-trial-task/README.rst

 ^^^^^^^^^^^^^^^^^^^^^

 While the service meets the basic requirements, there are several opportunities for enhancements:
+  - **Robust Error Handling:** More comprehensive error checking and recovery mechanisms could improve reliability, especially when dealing with unreliable network resources.
   - **Extensive Testing:** Expanding unit tests and integration tests would help ensure that the service handles edge cases gracefully.
   - **Performance Optimization:** For production use, performance profiling and optimization would be crucial, particularly if processing a large number of images concurrently.
   - **GPU usage:** The service could be optimized to use GPU acceleration when available for faster inference times.